fiatconnect/specification/fiatconnect-api.md

 This endpoint allows a user to initiate a new transfer out request.
 The server MUST support idempotency keys, and MUST NOT accept any requests which lack them.
 If a user provides a `fiatAccountId` that refers to an account they have on file that is allowed for the transfer, and the transfer parameters are acceptable, and the user has non-expired KYC on file, the server MUST respond with an HTTP `200` and initiate the transfer.
 When a new transfer is initiated, the server MUST generate a transfer ID that the client can use to monitor the progress of the transfer.
-If the client has enabled webhooks, and the server supports them, the server
+If the client has enabled webhooks the server
 MUST call the user-specified webhook before returning an HTTP `200`.
+The server MUST also return a `transferAddress` representing the address that the user must send funds to in order to initiate the transfer.

 ###### 3.3.4.2.3.1.
 Success

-On success, the server MUST return the `transferId` associated with the pending transfer, as well as the initial status of the transfer.
+On success, the server MUST return the `transferId` associated with the pending transfer, as well as the initial status of the transfer and the address to send funds to for the transfer..
 If supported and configured, the endpoint MUST also report the initial status of the transfer to the client-specified webhook.

 ###### 3.3.4.2.3.2.
 Failure